mikejmcguirk/Neovim-Win10-Lazy/README.md

   - After placing them on your computer, update your PATH.
 They should then be recognized by Telescope

 - To be able to install the Telescope fzf extension, install CMake using the Windows binary distribution

-- Treesitter requires a C compiler to be installed and defined in path in order to build its parsers.
-If you do not have one, the easiest solution is to download Zig for Windows and set a path to the directory its files are unzipped to

 - In this config, Undotree's path is setup using Windows's built-in home directory path + "\\AppData\\local\\nvim\"